codepo8/developer-advocacy-handbook/working-with-your-company.md

 products to developers you can use them to bring potential advocates out of the woodwork:

 * **Make the company aware of the communication channels** to the outside world.
-Say that the blog you have is successful and that you are very happy to publish in-depth blog posts about current work and best practices used in the company.
+Say that the blog you have is successful and that you are happy to publish in-depth blog posts about current work and best practices used in the company.
 Then offer help with writing those.
 Prove that by giving a social media channel a more human voice more people will follow it than the ones that are basic news announcement channels of the brand.
 * **Tell the company about events** - both the ones you organise and ones that happen in the area.
 This is especially necessary when you can\'t attend them.
 Offer to support a developer who wants to go with free goodies to give out (stickers, shirts...) - if they go and bring back photos and information how it went to write a blog post together.
 * **Offer specialised internal training and talks** - as the prospect of developer advocacy might still be alien and even scary to people cut the training offer down to things that can be applied in any professional role: writing for the web, public speaking tips, finding great web content (well, basically the different chapters here).
 * **Share great responses from the outside world** - send out for example a newsletter of "happy social quotes" with tweets and blog posts about how a certain event or product launch was received in the developer world.